HDictus/pyRMV/README.rst

 We rely on two levels of tests: the first is for whole analyses run on 'mock' models which provide fake data.
 This works best for analyses that test a hypothesis: provide data that you know will pass the hypothesis test in one case and test that the analysis does so, and pass data that you know will fail the hypothesis test and test that the analysis does so.

-The second is unit tests for any reusable or sufficiently complex abstractions created.
+The second is unit tests for any reusable or sufficiently complex methods created.